Lips7/Matcher/README.md

 - Most features are based on [aho_corasick](https://github.com/BurntSushi/aho-corasick), which supports finding multiple patterns simultaneously with SIMD acceleration in some cases.
 - For detailed implementation, see the [Design Document](./DESIGN.md).

----

-This revised section emphasizes that the number of repetitions of words is taken into account during matching.